Social Is Not Enough

 What We Need To Do to Engineer an Engaging and Valuable Customer Experience

 Let’s think about this in totality for a moment.
-Figure 1 shows a pretty typical view of channels and points of experience.
+The image below shows a pretty typical view of channels and points of experience.

 Using myself as the ‘victim’ in this example, let’s examine the Point of Experience to illustrate a few points.
 As a victim of a very expensive hobby, jewelry making, I literally have traveled the earth (as well as assigned family members) to find the most incredible beads.
 In the process, I have had a lot of experiences.
 I am bombarded by advertising from manufacturers of equipment like lathes, torches, drills, work tables and safety garments — for you male readers, making this stuff is more interesting than you might think.
 Advertising also includes the craft how-tos, beads, and supplies.
 Beyond that, there are massive trade and craft shows all over North America with vendors from all over the world — from Africa and Asia; mining companies that sell minerals and precious stones as well as finished products, beads, and supplies.
 All these points of experienceprompt online, catalogue or in-person shopping and purchasing before I even ‘use’ the products (another layer of experience).